5 Incredibly Simple Ways to Spend Easter with Jesus

 And really, that’s what I want my kids to know about Easter.
 I want the day to be a special reminder that God loved us enough to allow His Son to come here, live a difficult, but sinless, life and die a painful death condemned by our wrongs even in His perfection.
 I want my sons to understand that just as we have the free will to choose self over God and be sinful, Jesus used His free will to choose to be crucified for us.
 And, even more important, that He rose again and will come back someday soon to take us home to be with Him forever.

-Christmas music is something that I absolutely love (and am pretty strict about only listening to between Thanksgiving and New Year’s Day), but Easter music really wasn’t something I’d ever thought too much about (other than the Hallelujah Chorus).
+Christmas music is something that I absolutely love (and am pretty strict about only listening to between Thanksgiving and New Year’s Day), but until I had kids, Easter music really wasn’t something I’d ever thought too much about (other than the Hallelujah Chorus).

-But, music reaches people in a really unique way, and has a way of sticking with us, so this year I found some Easter music for kids into a playlist on Amazon Music (you can use it free with your Amazon Prime account, or get a free trial here) for my boys.
+However, music reaches people in a really unique way and has a way of sticking with us, so I have found some special Easter music for my boys.
 We’ve been listening to it for almost a month now.